infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 {% callout type="note"  %}

-An Infinitic client (or another workflow) can [call methods](/docs/clients/start-method) of a running workflow.
-Multiple methods of the same workflow instance can run in parallel (but only one is running at a given time - one way to think of it is as an asynchronous but single-threaded execution)
+An Infinitic client, or another workflow, can [invoke methods](/docs/clients/start-method) of an active workflow.
+While it's possible for multiple methods of the same workflow instance to operate concurrently, only one method runs at any specific moment.
+You can think of this as an asynchronous, yet single-threaded execution.

 {% /callout  %}

 {% callout type="note"  %}

-[Properties](/docs/workflows/properties) in workflows can be used to store information mutable from multiple methods.
+[Properties](/docs/workflows/properties) within workflows serve as a way to store information that can be modified by various methods.

 {% /callout  %}

 {% callout type="warning"  %}

-A workflow [must not contain a very high number of tasks](/docs/workflows/syntax#constraints), that's why loops should be avoided.
-Here we have a limited number of possible iterations (running for 10 years will generate 560 iterations only) and 2 tasks per iteration.
-So we are fine in this case.
+A workflow shouldn't have [too many tasks](/docs/workflows/syntax#constraints), which is why it's advisable to steer clear of loops.
+In this scenario, the number of iterations is controlled (for example, operating over 10 years results in just 560 iterations) with only 2 tasks in each iteration.
+This amount is acceptable and manageable.

 {% /callout  %}

 ## Location Booking

-Let's consider now an Airbnb-like service, where a traveler does a request to a host.
-The host will be notified of the request at most 3 times.
-If the response is positive, the traveler should pay a deposit, then both are notified.
+Imagine an Airbnb-like service where travelers request bookings from hosts.

+- Travelers' requests are sent to hosts.
+- If the host responds positively, the traveler pays a deposit.
+- Both parties are then notified of the booking.

 ![Location Booking](/img/location@2x.png)

-This workflow could be implemented as such:
+`LocationBookingWorkflowImpl` handles this process:

 {% codes %}

 ```java
 public class LoyaltyWorkflowImpl extends Workflow implements LoyaltyWorkflow {

     // create stub for HostService
     private final HostService hostService = newService(HostService.class);